Catalina Mountains In Tucson AZ

-The Catalina Mountains are the highest.
-The highest point in the Catalinas is Mount Lemmon.
-Mount Lemmon is at an elevation of over 9,157 feet above sea level.
+The highest point in the Catalinas is Mount Lemmon at an elevation of over 9,147 feet above sea level.
 The peaks of the Catalina Mountains and Mount Lemmon receive about 180 inches of snow each year.

-The village of Summerhaven is on Mount Lemmon.
 Mount Lemmon Ski Valley is also there.
 The ski area is the southernmost ski destination in the United States.
+Also, the village of Summerhaven is on Mount Lemmon.

 The Catalina Mountains are part of the Coronado National Forest.
 CNF is managed by the Santa Catalina Ranger District.
 The Catalina Mountains are a prominent range in the Madrean sky islands.
 The Madrean Region is in the northeast perimeter of the Sonoran Desert of and the United States.

 A trip from the Tucson valley to Mt.
 Lemmon takes you from 2,000 to about 9,000 feet, with scenery that resembles a trip from the Mexican to the Canadian border.

 The Catalina Mountains provides residents with many recreational areas.
 One of those is Sabino Canyon.
 One of the favorite activities is hiking.